It can be tough deciding whether getting a sport license or private pilot license is the better path to go down.

 Both Part 61 and Part 141 flight schools require 20 instructor hours, but Part 141 requires 5 hours of solo flight compared to 10 hours of solo flight under Part 61.

 A written knowledge and practical test (checkride) must also be passed.
-As you might expect, both of the tests for a PPL are more challenging.
+As you might expect, both of the tests for a PPL are more challenging, though enrolling in what in our opinion is the best online ground school makes things much easier.

 Both licenses require you to already hold a student pilot certificate.